-Shae Rickards, Paediatric Dietitian for The a2 Milk Company, says “Puréed food is an adaptation to the introduction of solids at an inappropriate age, when they are not physiologically ready.
+Shae Rickards, Paediatric Dietitian, says “Puréed food is an adaptation to the introduction of solids at an inappropriate age, when they are not physiologically ready.
 They came about when babies were not breastfed and formulas were incomplete, so they needed to be fed foods other than milk before they were developmentally ready for them.”

 Shae explains that “babies who are breastfed are able to regulate the amount of milk they take from the breast.
 Similarly, with BLW they are then able to regulate the amount of food they put in their mouth.
 They continue to self-regulate and are able to respond to hunger cues.
 Self-feeding during breastfeeding underpins the theory of BLW and for infants who are formula-fed, this approach works equally as well.”

 Allowing your baby to control their own intake of food at this early age allows for self-regulation as an adult.
 Research has supported the importance of self-regulation throughout childhood with the potential to lead to a healthier diet later in life.